 - If a virtual viewing is not possible or practicable, establish a set of protocols and communicate them to all people involved prior to attending a viewing (e.g., real estate professionals, viewers, and current occupants).

 - Develop a policy prohibiting anyone with symptoms of COVID-19 or who is subject to a requirement to quarantine or self-isolate, from attending in-person viewings.
 Advise consumers who have booked appointments that they must cancel if they develop symptoms.
 This includes occupants of the home who are displaying symptoms.

 - Post signage at the property promoting the proper physical distancing requirement.

 - Provide additional handwashing facilities (e.g., hand wash bottles with soap or hand sanitizer) at the front door and ask visitors to wash their hands before entering.

 - To help maintain the safety of consumers, clients, and colleagues, real estate professionals should make their best attempt to refrain from showing multiple properties in a single day to help minimize cross-contamination.

 - Where possible, real estate professionals may wish to stay in one location of a property during viewing to reduce the risk of physical contact with potential buyers.

-- If possible, conduct viewings by appointment only to reduce the number of people on the property.
+- Conduct viewings by appointment only to reduce the number of people on the property.

-- Where multiple parties are involved and a meeting cannot be conducted virtually, hold meetings outside or in a large space to maintain physical distancing.
+- Where a meeting cannot be conducted virtually, hold it outside or in a large space to maintain physical distancing.